| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 |||

-ROMANS 6:1-23
+Romans 6:1-23

 & 7:1-6

-So far, in the book of Romans, we have witnessed the depravity of man, and "the power of God unto salvation to every one that believeth ---".
+So far in the book of Romans, we have witnessed the

 Yes, on the cross of

 However, our sins are only the fruit of a very bitter root.
-You see, we're not sinners because we
+You see, we're not sinners because we have sinned.
+We sin because we are sinners.
+We have been born in sin, and "shapen in iniquity.”

 In short, we have inherited a sin nature.
-And it's that natural tendency to disobey God, which has made us His enemies in the first place.
+And it's that natural tendency to disobey God which has made us His enemies in the first place.
+True, upon conversion, the child of God receives a new nature.
+In fact, 2

-Cor.5:17 says, --- if any man be in Christ, he is a new creature (or a new creation): old things are passed away; behold, all
+be in Christ, he is a new creature (or a new creation): old things are passed away; behold, all things are become new."

 And the

-scriptures also tell us, that our new nature "--- is created in
+scriptures also tell us that our new nature "--- is created in

-righteousness and true holiness".
+righteousness and true holiness.”

-we didn't receive our new nature in place of our old, we received
+didn't receive our new nature in place of our old.
+We received it in addition to the old, and

-it in addition to the old, and herein is the problem.
+herein is the problem.

 The answer to